ettoreciarcia/k8s-flow/README.md

 - [ ] Write Kubernetes manifest to deploy Deployment :star:
 - [ ] Add networking layer to our manifest :star:
 - [ ] Expose applications using Nginx Ingress Controller :star:
-- [ ] Replace our manifest with helm chart :star:
+- [ ] Replace our manifest with Helm chart :star:
 - [ ] GitOps flow using ArgoCD :boom:

 ### 4.**Scripting**